-Below, John Woodman, experienced business attorney with Sodoma Law, discusses the fragile circumstances of corporate divorce and the steps all businesses should be aware of.
+Below, an experienced business attorney with Sodoma Law, discusses the fragile circumstances of corporate divorce and the steps all businesses should be aware of.

 Business partners may have differing views on company growth, such as how to fund the growth through either the raising of capital or increasing debt facilities.
 The manner in which the growth should occur, a new product or service, or even a new industry or geographical territory to explore could all be areas that cause friction.

 Financial issues tend to be the primary factor.
 For example, some owners may feel as though the company check book is their personal one.
 This behavior carries the risk not just of splitting up the business, but also opening up shareholders to the risk of being found personally liable for the debts and liabilities of the corporation.

 Failure to follow corporate formalities, such as ensuring proper checks and balances surrounding financial and non-financial matters, is a divisive issue – especially when one business partner strictly adheres while the other turns a blind eye.
 Generally, organizations will have corporate documentation depending upon on the type of company (i.e. partnership agreements, operating agreement or bylaws and shareholder agreements), which will lay out the constitution for the company and how it should operate.
 Operating outside of this constitution or against a wrongly perceived assumption can lead to a corporate divorce.